|

 Some US born Children and even their native

 parents believe this.
-There are many reasons on why to Learn to Speak
+There are many reasons why one should learn to speak

 Chinese.
 Studies have shown that being truly bilingual can help a child develop

-well as understanding the Chinese cultures better, such as why the number 8
+well as understanding the Chinese cultures better (like why the number 8

 studies and video games.
 Usually parents think their children have